roualdes/bridgestan/README.md

-In order for Python or Julia to be able to call a single Stan model concurrently from multiple threads or for a Stan model to execute its own code in parallel, the following flag must be set in `make/local`.
+In order for Python or Julia to be able to call a single Stan model concurrently from multiple threads or for a Stan model to execute its own code in parallel, the following flag must be set in `make/local` or on the command line.

 ```
 # Enable threading
 STAN_THREADS=true
 ```

+Note that this flag changes a lot of the internals of the Stan library and as such, **all models used in the same process** should have the same setting.
+Mixing models which had `STAN_THREADS` enabled with those that didn't will most likely lead to segmentation faults or other crashes.

 ## Tips